arman10pourmoghim/Website_0_Codex/README.md

 python backend/app.py
 ```

+The server will automatically initialize the SQLite database on first request.
+If you prefer running with the `flask` command, set `FLASK_APP=backend.app` and
+run `flask run`.

 The app will create a SQLite database (`blog.db`) on first run.
 A default admin user `admin` with password `admin` is created for demonstration purposes.

 ### Deployment